 You may be aware that I have a tendency to swear a little bit now and then.
 In fact, I swear a fucking lot.
 As a consequence, I often get shit loads of complaints about my swearing with many telling me that it’s not big nor clever.
 Well, I’m going to show you how swearing is actually rather clever and quite interesting when you look into it.
 I’m going to try and show you how swearing can actually be really fucking good.

 When done well swearing can be funny, capture attention, emphasise a point, make boring topics more interesting, invigorate the sluggish into action, even help social bonding and relationships.
 When you look into the history of swearing it really is fascinating.
 For example, have you noticed that despite the English language being a complex mix of many other languages such as Latin, Greek, Dutch, Arabic, Norse, Spanish, Italian, and Hindi, most of our swear words originate from our Germanic cousins with the German arsch, scheissen and ficken not needing any translation.

-Our swear words used today share this heritage with our German ancestors thanks to William the Conqueror, he from the Battle of Hastings fame.
-When William took control of England in 1066 the country was soon divided by language with the higher noble classes speaking the French Gallo-Roman dialect, but the rest of the country, the commoners, speaking the old English dialect based in west Germanic roots.
+Most of our swear words that we use today share this heritage with our German ancestors’ thanks to William the Conqueror.
+When the Frenchman William took control of England in 1066 after the famous ‘Battle of Hastings’ the country was divided by language with the higher noble classes speaking the French Gallo-Roman dialect, but the rest of the country, the so-called commoners, speaking old the English-Germanic dialect.